 Who we are and what we fund

 The British Small Animal Veterinary Association (BSAVA) has been supporting small animal clinical research since 1974 initially through the Clinical Studies Trust Fund, which was later brought “in-house” and renamed PetSavers.
-The PetSavers charity was set up to improve the health of pets.
-It funds vital clinical research designed to advance our knowledge of conditions affecting small animals and with potential to relieve illness and suffering.
+This was set up to improve the health of pets by funding vital clinical research designed to advance our knowledge of conditions affecting small animals and with potential to relieve illness and suffering.

 - The study involves only naturally occurring disease in small animals; there must be no experimental or artificial induction of disease.